kpiq/jjChkConn/README.md

 dpkg -i jjchkconn.deb

 Permissions and ownership are ready for action.
-The Slack webhooks ini file, the alerts ini file, and enabling and starting Systed units must be done manually.
+The Slack webhooks ini file must be changed manually.
+Insert the Slack incoming webhook URL as stated below.

 Configurations